duckduckgo/pixel-schema/README.md

 ```
 Note:
 * If formatting errors are found, you can fix them with `npm run lint.fix`
-* You can check pixel owner names against a valid list of [Github user ids](https://github.com/duckduckgo/internal-github-asana-utils/blob/main/user_map.yml) with the --githubUserMap option (Example:
+* You can check pixel owner names against a valid list of [Github user ids](https://github.com/duckduckgo/internal-github-asana-utils/blob/main/user_map.yml) with the --githubUserMap option
--- --githubUserMap=<path to user_map.yml> )
 * For schema validation failures, check the output and apply fixes manually
 * You can also (re)validate a single file:
     * Schema validation: `npx validate-ddg-pixel-defs . -f ${path to file relative to PackageFolder/pixels/ directory}`